citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/get-started/installation.md

     - Change the *org.quartz.dataSource.citsmart.jndiURL* property to the same jndi-name URL present in the JBoss configuration file.

-2. Change the org.quartz.dataSource.citsmart.jndiURL property to the same jndi-name URL present in the JBoss configuration file.
+2. Below is an image illustrating the locations of the ***quartz.properties*** file that should be evaluated:

     ![File](images/onpremissess.img1.jpg)